 4. Live in it for a full year

 New to your Victorian terrace home and keen to renovate/extend straight away?
 Don’t!
-Instead, live in it for a full year, experimenting with different colours, furniture and interior arrangements.
+Instead, live in it for a full year, experimenting with different heritage colours, furniture and interior arrangements.
 After that, you’ll have a much better idea of what should be changed, and how much of that original charm can stay just as it is.

 5. Seamless ‘home to garden’ transition